#1 Home Improvement Retailer

 The Home Depot Garden Center at Tulsa Central

 It's time to start thinking of spring.
-We're here to help you prepare for warmer temperatures, and sprouts poking up, and fragrant breezes.
-Planting seeds indoors with grow lights means you'll be ready to transplant young veggie plants and spring flowers when the ground thaws and the frosts are through.
-You might even want to directly plant organic seeds into the earth.
+Clean out the shed and sweep the gazebo to prepare for warmer temperatures, sprouts poking out of the ground, and fragrant breezes.
+Planting seeds indoors with grow lights means you'll be ready to transplant young veggie plants and spring annuals when the ground thaws and the frosts are through.
+You might even want to sow organic seeds directly into the earth.
+What better way to start than by exploring your favorite local plant nursery?

 Plant Hardiness Zones Explained

 For example, you could transplant bell peppers outdoors in mid-March in Zone 10, but not until the end of May in Zone 4.
-For best results, choose plants in your zone number or less.
-In other words, a Zone 5 garden can support plants listed as Zones 1–5.
-You can plant seeds indoors roughly a month before you can plant them outside, or direct sow.
+The plants that'll thrive in your area are in your zone — plus all the zones numbered less than that.
+In other words, a Zone 7 garden can support plants listed as Zones 1–7.
+The timeframe to direct sow outdoors in your garden is often around a month later than the indoor start date.
 Be sure to read your seed packet for details.
-If you start seeds a little later than recommended, it's not ideal, but it will likely even out as time passes.
+If you start seeds later than recommended, it's not ideal, but it should even out as time passes.

 Gardening in Your Growing Zone